The 5 Best Burger Recipes You’ll Want to Make ASAP

 From Greek turkey burgers to a decadent mushroom option that’s completely plant-based, these best burger recipes deserve a spot on your cooking bucket list.
 Each is packed with flavor, easy to customize, and full of whole foods ingredients that keep your nutrition in mind.
 If you do find a new favorite, promise to let us know!

 The secret to making a turkey burger taste delicious instead of dry?
 Load it up with flavor.
 Here, garlic, kalamata olives, briny capers, feta cheese, red onion, and plenty of spices ensure that every bite will knock your socks off.
 Loading the patty up with tzatziki sauce, cucumbers, and roasted red peppers doesn’t hurt either.
 A standard burger bun will work here, but a whole wheat pita could be nice, too.
 Or simply place it atop a salad, and you’ve got a lovely meal.

 2. Vegan Mushroom Veggie Burger

 Roasted mushrooms keep the patties firm and flavorful without much filler.
 Chickpeas are chock full of protein and fiber.
 And miso adds deep richness and even more protein.
 Fair warning: These burgers take a little time, but they’re totally worth it.
 Plus, they can be made ahead and frozen, ready to be cooked whenever you’re craving a burger.

-Okay, so “beef butter burger” may not sound particularly healthy, but hear us out.
+Okay, so a smash burger may not sound particularly healthy, but hear us out.
 If you’re using grass-fed and finished beef (and we think you should!), the meat can be on the dry side.
 Work tiny pieces of chilled (grass-fed) butter into the beef and problem solved!
 This might be the most deliciously easy way to up the ante in terms of juiciness.
 Looking for more fiber?
-Double up on veggies and use a whole grain bun.
+Double up on veggies and use a whole-grain bun.

 Good food brings people together.
 So do good emails.